-His introduction was a classic case of setting the scene, the context and his own expertise in the field.
+The introduction to this Van Rompuy LSE speech was a classic case of setting the scene, the context and his own expertise in the field.

 When I studied economics myself, more than forty years ago, I was much taken by Ralf Dahrendorf—who later was a famous LSE director and played so many roles in British, German and European society.

 Ah yes, Ralf Dahrendorf.
-And his speech continued in such a rich vein, exploring the economic problems since the Lehman Brothers bank collapse of 2008, sovereign debt and indebtedness in general.
+And so his speech continued in such a rich vein as it explored the economic problems since the Lehman Brothers bank collapse of 2008, sovereign debt and indebtedness in general.
 Much of this was pretty complex to a layman.
 But he had the right audience at the LSE.

-Clearly his speech also focused on the future of the Eurozone, the Euro itself and the EU.
-Without tub-thumping he re-asserted his confidence in their respective futures:
+Clearly his LSE speech also focused on the future of the Eurozone, the Euro itself and the EU.
+Without tub-thumping, he re-asserted his confidence in their respective futures:

 Seen in the light of history, the European Union is too precious an achievement to be put in jeopardy!
 I say this in a calm and determined way: this generation in politics will do, what must be done.

 He’s not English, yet the language in his speech was choice and vivid.
-His LSE audience was treated to:
+So, he treated his LSE audience to: